stiglers-eponym/BeamerPresenter/INSTALL.md

 ### Summary
 * Qt is available for MinGW and for MS Visual Studio.
 * MuPDF provides a project file that can be compiled with MS Visual Studio.
 * Poppler is available in cygwin.
-It is possible to build BeamerPresenter with cygwin, mingw and poppler.
-It is probably also possible to build Poppler in Windwos, but I gave up at some point.
+It is possible to build BeamerPresenter with cygwin, MinGW and Poppler.
+It is probably also possible to build Poppler in Windows, but I gave up at some point.
 * Another option is the Windows subsystem for Linux.
 On Windows 11 this is probably the simplest way of installing BeamerPresenter on a Windows machine.

 ### Building